joemasilotti/TurboNavigator/README.md

-# TurboNavigationController
+# Turbo Navigator

-A drop-in controller for [Turbo Native](https://github.com/hotwired/turbo-ios) apps to handle common navigation flows.
+A drop-in class for [Turbo Native](https://github.com/hotwired/turbo-ios) apps to handle common navigation flows.

 > Note: This package is still being actively developed and subject to breaking changes without warning.